tri2sing/AWSS3Play/README.md

 # AWSS3Play by Sameer Adhikari

 ## Introduction
 This repository provides an implementation of a service which generates pre-signed AWS S3 URLs.
+It is designed to be scalable at the both the web layer and the datastore layer.
+The web layer is scalable because each instance is session-less.
+The datastore is scalable by the choice of Cassandra.

-It supports the following methods.
+The service supports the following methods.

 ```
 POST  /asset